postmanlabs/labs-docs/src/pages/docs/postman/monitors/intro-monitors.md

 ### Accessible APIs

-* Monitors require all URLs to be publicly-available on the internet, and cannot directly access your `localhost`.
-Monitors run in the Postman cloud, so you may encounter a firewall.
-Static IPs are available for [certain plan types](https://www.getpostman.com/pricing).
+* Monitors require all URLs to be publicly available on the internet as they run in the Postman cloud.
+A monitor cannot directly access your localhost or run requests behind a firewall.
+However, to overcome this issue, static IPs are available for [certain plan types](https://www.getpostman.com/pricing).

 ## Monitor dashboard